Eugene Masonic Cemetery: Organization

-The Eugene Masonic Cemetery Association is a non-profit 501(c)(3) organization with a Board of Directors, a Cemetery Administrator and a Site Manager.
-Money raised for the restoration and operation of the cemetery totals well over one million dollars.
+The Eugene Masonic Cemetery Association is a non-profit 501(c)(3) organization with a Board of Directors, a cemetery administrator, and a site manager.
+Money raised for the restoration and operation of the cemetery totals well over $1 million.
 Both a general endowment and a landscape endowment have been established.
-Work is also accomplished through matching grants, in-kind business contributions, pro bono professional help, and a vast number of volunteer hours.
+Work is also accomplished through matching grants, in-kind business contributions, pro bono professional help, and 100s of volunteer hours.
 It is the largest cemetery restoration project in Oregon and is considered a model throughout the state.